henry9162/ShopsRUs/README.md

 # Code Base and Structure
 - All interfaces are located in the services folder.
-- Implementations are located in the repository folder.
+- Implementations and abstract classes are located in the repository folder.
 - Database Context are located in the data folder.
 - Utility classes and hard codes are located in the HardCodes folder